xbeaudouin/Domoticz-Unifi-Presence/README.md

-# !!!!
-Final version - I'm not maintaining this plugin anymore.
-Recently migrated to Home Assistant.
+# Trying to maintaining this plugin.

+Please send pr if you have some addition from Wizzard72 project.

 # Domoticz-Unifi-Presence
 This plugin detects devices - usualy phone(s) - on a Unifi (Controller) network.
 When a phone is detected on the network it turns on the corresponding switch.
 If the switch AnyOne is Off it will be turned on.
 If the last configured phone is off, the switch AnyOne will be switched off.